InfluxCommunity/influxdb3-go/README.md

 Use this package to write and query data stored in your InfluxDB v3 instance.
 Query using SQL or InfluxQL and retrieve data in [Arrow Columnar Format](https://arrow.apache.org/docs/format/Columnar.html#format-ipc) using InfluxDB's native Flight RPC API.

+We also offer this [Getting Started: InfluxDB 3.0 Go Client Library](https://www.youtube.com/watch?v=yr6a5U_ZkY8) video that you can use to learn more about the library and see code examples.

 ## Prerequisites

 ### InfluxDB v3 credentials